That Weird-Looking Neck Support Pillow

-3. Finally, most neck support pillows are made from non-breathable materials like memory foam, so they tend to retain the heat generated by your body.
-Unfortunately due to their odd shape, most neck support pillows cannot be flipped to the cool side.
-More breathable pillow fill types will help keep your pillow cool.
+3. Finally, most neck support pillows are made from non-breathable materials, so they tend to retain the heat generated by your body.
+Additionally, their odd shape prevents most neck support pillows from being flipped to the cool side.
+More breathable pillow filling types will help keep your pillow cool.

 No single pillow works for everyone.

 If you’d like to try a neck support pillow, do it right.
 Squeezing a pillow inside plastic packaging at the store isn’t the way to find it.
 You really need to test drive them in your own bed.
 Check the manufacturer’s return policy and make sure that you’re able to try it for at least a week.
 If it’s not right for you, toss it back in the box and return it.
 You spend a third of your life with your head resting on a pillow, so a little shopping and experimentation is absolutely worth it.